Anhijkt/prose/README.md

 # prose
 Prose is the simple twitter clone build with Flask
-In prose you can keep your blog, see other people's blog,chat with other peoples
+In prose you can keep your blog, see other people's blog, chat with other people's

 ## Running localy
     $ pip3 install -r requirements.txt